 made with love in Melrose, MA

+58 Marketplace is located on the third floor at the Mills58 building.
 Located at 58 Pulaski Street in Peabody, MA.
-Our bi -weekly market runs upstairs on the third floor.
 Local artisans come to share their pottery, skincare, honey, flowers, candles and other handmade goodies.

 Interested in selling at the market?
 Please fill out an application.
 We love meeting new artisans!